gritcoding/minecraft/MINECRAFT_INTRO.md

 ```

 * Have the player move around, and look at how coordinates are changing
+* Explain the while True loop
 * Explain sleep
-* Explain the X/Y/Z coordinate system. *Note that in videogames including minecraft, Z is depth*
+* Explain the X/Y/Z coordinate system. **Note that in videogames including minecraft, Z is depth**
 * Explain what strings and numbers are, and why one must convert numbers to string using +

 The fence, if conditions